 Here’s where Jesse Ganes, a director on the marketplace team at WeWork, comes into the picture.
 Ganes, who joined WeWork in late 2015, is currently the primary product owner of a newly launched product: All Access.
 Its purpose?
-To provide members a passport to any WeWork location in the country where they reside.
+To provide members a passport to any WeWork location across the globe.

 The genesis of a product

 All Access gives employees the opportunity to do their jobs at any location near them—wherever they may be.
-(There are more than 843 WeWork buildings in 150 cities and 38 countries.)
+(There are hundreds of WeWork locations in more than 30 countries globally.)
 So, for example, if you don’t want to commute too far from home or you happen to be in another city than the one where you are based, you can enter a space and get to work in a clean, community-first, socially distanced environment.

 For Ganes, the opportunity to launch All Access has been a passion project of creativity inspired by a members-first philosophy.
 “The pandemic has provided WeWork with an interesting opportunity to innovate,” he says.
 “As a platform that already valued flexibility and member experience when compared with traditional office providers, we’re doubling down on these focus areas and repackaging our physical spaces in a way that decreases friction and resonates with the market.”